jdoughty04/Chess-Language-Model/README.md

 - **Engine Truth**: Stockfish complete Principal Variations (PVs) determine the objective status of the game.
 - **Human Modeling**: Uses **Maia Chess** (a distinct neural network) to predict what humans at different ELO ratings (1100, 1500, 1900) would play.
 In cases where computer moves aren't very interpretable, human moves can portray explainable aspects of the position.
-- **Tactical Detector**: A custom analysis module explicitly identifies pins, forks, skewers, and discovered attacks in the current position and in future stockfish/maia variations, to explicitly highlighting imminent or likely tactics in the position.
+- **Tactical Detector**: A custom analysis module explicitly identifies pins, forks, skewers, and discovered attacks in the current position and in future stockfish/maia variations, explicitly highlighting imminent or likely tactics in the position.
 - **Semantic Features**: Calculates material imbalances, pawn structures (isolated/doubled), king safety, and center control metrics.